How does TinEye work?

 We create and update our index by crawling the web.
 We never add your image to the TinEye index and we only keep your image briefly in order to show you your results.

-TinEye’s image recognition is uses robust and accurate image comparison and even finds images that only partially match to your search image.
+TinEye’s image recognition uses robust and accurate image comparison and even finds images that only partially match to your search image.

 TinEye does not typically find similar images (that is, a different image with the same subject); it finds image matches including those that have been cropped, edited or resized.